BrendonShi/wordle-ai-agent/README.md

 word faster and not waste a large number of attempts.

 ### Results
-The agent was trained for 1,500,000 steps on 183 words with learn ing rate of 0.0001.
+The agent was trained for 1,500,000 steps on 183 words with learning rate of 0.0001.
 At the end of the training, the graph showed that the average number of attempts was 3.55, means the agent guessed the secret word on average in 3 or 4 attempts.
 The agent learned to prioritize depending on the status of the known letters, and used the